cornet/sheepy.org/_posts/2007-02-01-mysql-monitoring.md

 		The MySQL Graph Collection for cacti
 	</a>
 </h3>
-<a href="http://www.cacti.net">Cacti</a> is a great tool for monitoring, giving you pretty
-graphs allowing you to easily spot sudden and long term trends.
+[Cacti](http://www.cacti.net) is a great tool for monitoring, giving you pretty graphs allowing you to easily spot sudden and long term trends.

 It takes some setting up but well worth it.